Beavers in Seattle

 Beavers are covered in brown fur that varies in color from black and reddish to yellow-tinted.
-Average beavers measure around 3 feet (1 m) lengthwise and weigh between 20 and 75 pounds (9 and 35 kg).
-Beaver tails are flat and wide.
-While their hind feet are both webbed and clawed, their smaller unwebbed front feet only feature claws.
-The creatures possess unmistakable front teeth, small ears, black and beady eyes, and pointed snouts.
+An average beaver is around 3 feet long and weighs anywhere between 20-75 pounds.
+Beavers' tails are flat and wide.
+The hind feet of beavers are clawed and webbed, but their front feet are not webbed.
+Beavers have instantly recognizable front teeth, small ears, black and beady eyes, and pointed snouts.

-The North American beaver inhabits most of the United States and Canada, as well as northern regions of Mexico.
-Generally, beavers require ponds in order to survive, as they provide security and food sources for the animal.
-As a result, beavers dam rivers in order to stop water flow.
-The outcome of this process is vibrant ecosystems that provide ideal living conditions for various species of water fowl and insects, as well as beavers.
-The animal can be found in large lakes and rivers, as well.
+The North American beaver can be found throughout most of the United States and Canada, as well as the northern regions of Mexico.
+Beavers usually need ponds in order to survive and thrive, as the bodies of water provide safety and a source of food for the oversized rodent.
+This is why beavers dam rivers—in order to stop the flow of water.
+When beavers create dams, the result is varied ecosystems that provide perfect living conditions for various species of waterfowl and insects, as well as beavers.
+Beavers are also found in large lakes and rivers.

-Beavers do not stray too far from water sources, as they're crucial to the rodent's survival.
-Properties in close proximity to bodies of water, like lakes, rivers, and ponds, are at most risk of beaver infestation.
-Homeowners need not fear beaver home invasions.
+Beavers are always found quite close to water sources, as water is pivotal to the rodent's survival.
+Seattle properties close to bodies of water, like lakes, rivers, and ponds, are at most risk of beaver damage.
+Homeowners shouldn't be concerned about beavers getting into their homes.

 Are beavers a physical threat to humans?
 Will beavers damage my yard?

 Beavers have been known to attack humans, but it is fairly rare and often occurs when the beaver feels threatened, their territory is threatened, or if they are rabid.
 Although beavers have the most impact on property near water sources, the damage caused by beaver dams can affect entire communities.
 Beaver damming can cause flooding, downed trees, and other plant damage—all serious and costly problems for King County area residents.
 Take a look at this successful local beaver trapping by our team below!